CAPT Joseph Reason, USN

 Director, Division of Engineering and Weapons

-In July 2016, CAPT Robinson reported to the United State Naval Academy to serve as the Engineering and Weapons Division Director.
+In 2016, CAPT Reason reported to the United State Naval Academy to serve as the Engineering and Weapons Division Director.

 Reared in a Navy family, Joe Reason and his wife, Heather, reside in Northern Virginia with their sons, Joey and Ben.